 We followed this up a month later with another win and then another win; three wins in three months, unfortunately this elevated us into the Expert's class where we stood very little chance.
 However, during the following year we improved greatly - this is where l learnt my skills.

-I navigated for numerous drivers in 1959 including Ron Wilson and a lady hairdresser, Pam Haggie, both from Macclesfield.
+I navigated for numerous drivers in 1959 including Ron Wilson, Arthur Hobson and a lady hairdresser, Pam Haggie, all from Macclesfield.
 So it was imperative that l stuck to my own system of calling the bends and distances off the map.
 It was far easier for a driver to adapt to new instructions from me the navigator, rather than me changing to suit the driver.

-Nearly all the events were what we call 'Plot-and-Bash' whereupon on leaving the start of the rally you would be given a Route Card with maybe eighty odd six-figure map references with specified compass approaches.
+Nearly all the events were what we call 'Plot-and-Bash' whereupon on leaving the start of the rally you would be given a Route Card with maybe up to eighty six-figure map references with specified compass approaches.
 These you had to plot as you navigated your driver.

 Sometimes the first sections may have only been four minutes followed by 4, 6, 4, 6 and so on; it was vital to be able to plot quickly and accurately as well as keeping on the right road and dealing with the time controls and maybe a few closed gates: it was a very hectic scramble to keep on time.